Summary: Yet another SICP blog, but in Clojure and with a little bit of a Java developers’ perspective.

 - means of combination to form compound elements from simple ones

-- means of abstraction by which compound elements can be names and manipulated as units
+- means of abstraction by which compound elements can be named and manipulated as units

 The fundamental activity of programming is to form complex elements from simple ones.
 We have data (“the “stuff” we want to manipulate”) and procedures which are the descriptions of rules about how to manipulate data.
 The result is a (computational) process that gets executed.